griffithlab/civicpy/docs/civic.rst

       The `ClinGen Allele Registry ID`_ associated with this variant.

-   .. attribute:: civic_actionability_score

-      The CIViC `actionability score`_ associated with this variant.

-   .. attribute:: description
-      summary

-      A curated summary of the clinical significance of this variant.

    .. attribute:: entrez_id

       The `Entrez ID`_ of the gene this variant belongs to.